Lincoln, England: Religious sites

-Many of the notable churches in the city include: St Mary le Wigford, St Giles, St Benedicts, St Swithin's, Lincoln Cathedral, St Hugh's, St Katherine's, Alive Church, Saint Peter at Gowts, Central Methodist Church, St Nicholas and Greek Orthodox Church of St Basil the Great and St Paisios.
-Among others in the city and outer suburbs.
+Churches in the city include: St Mary le Wigford, St Giles, St Benedicts, St Swithin's, Lincoln Cathedral, St Hugh's, St Katherine's, Alive Church, Saint Peter at Gowts, Central Methodist Church, St Nicholas Lincoln Unitarian Chapel and Greek Orthodox Church of St Basil the Great and St Paisios and others in the city and outer suburbs.
+The 1950s built former Ermine United Reform Church building was acquired by the local council and as of 2025 is facing demolition.

 Cathedral

 Construction of the first Lincoln Cathedral within a close or walled precinct facing the castle began when the see was removed from the quiet backwater of Dorchester-on-Thames, Oxfordshire.
-It was completed in 1092 and rebuilt after a fire, but succumbed to an earthquake in 1185.
+It was completed in 1092 and rebuilt after a fire, but succumbed to the 1185 East Midlands earthquake.
 The rebuilt minster, enlarged eastwards several times, was on a grand scale, its crossing tower crowned by a spire reputedly Europe's highest at 525 ft.
 When complete, the central spire is widely accepted to have succeeded the Great Pyramids of Egypt as the world's tallest man-made structure.

 The Lincoln bishops were among the magnates of medieval England.
 The Diocese of Lincoln, the largest in England, had more monasteries than the rest of England put together, and the diocese was supported by large estates.
 When Magna Carta was drawn up in 1215, one of the witnesses was Hugh of Wells, Bishop of Lincoln.
 One of only four surviving originals of the document is preserved in Lincoln Castle.

 Among the famous bishops of Lincoln were Robert Bloet, the magnificent justiciar to Henry I, Hugh of Avalon, the cathedral builder canonised as St Hugh of Lincoln, Robert Grosseteste, the 13th-century intellectual, Henry Beaufort, chancellor of Henry V and Henry VI, Thomas Rotherham, a politician deeply involved in the Wars of the Roses, Philip Repyngdon, chaplain to Henry IV and defender of Wycliffe, and Thomas Wolsey, the lord chancellor of Henry VIII.
 Theologian William de Montibus headed the cathedral school and was its chancellor until he died in 1213.

 The administrative centre was the Bishop's Palace, the third element in the central complex.
 When built in the late 12th century by Hugh of Lincoln, the Bishop's Palace was one of the most important buildings in England.
 Its East Hall over a vaulted undercroft is the earliest surviving example of a roofed domestic hall.
 The chapel range and entrance tower were built by Bishop William of Alnwick, who modernised the palace in the 1430s.
 Both Henry VIII and James I were guests there.
 The palace was sacked in 1648 by royalist troops during the civil war.